You have many Canon 70D lenses available to choose from. The Canon EOS 70D has a Aps-C sensor so you do not need to get one of the Canon EF lenses.

 One of the reasons for it being a #1 Best Seller on Amazon is because it is less than $200 which is much lower than the other Canon zoom lenses.

-This is the more versatile version of the 18-55.
+The Canon 18-135mm lens is the best lens for the Canon 70D because of its versatile focal length.
+It has more than twice the zooming power of the 18-55 kit lens.
 Instead of a zooming range of 3x, the 18-135 gives you a 7.5x zoom range.

 That's the equivalent of a 28-216mm range on a full-sized sensor camera.